MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/creating-a-primitive-driver.md

 Primitive drivers leverage the same installation and uninstallation APIs as device drivers, where the uninstallation API will perform the inverse set of operations as the install operation, and the act of installing or uninstalling the driver package will process those sections.

-## INF Requirements to leverage Primitive Driver functionality:
+## INF Requirements to Leverage Primitive Driver Functionality:

 1. Version section must be complete, like PnP drivers